Pranahita River: Uses

 The River is used for water transport between Sironcha and Kaleshwaram.
 It is also one of twelve rivers in the Pushkaram, a festival in Hindu traditions.
 The pushkaram on Pranahita (pranati) will held immediate after Sindhu river pushkaram, Pranahita river pushkaram assign with zodiac of Mena (pisces).

+Wildlife

+There are 2 wildlife sanctuaries on the river- Pranahita Wildlife Sanctuary in Telangana and Pranhita Wildlife Sanctuary in Maharastra.